Depression After Breakup: Causes, Signs & How to Get Over

 Takeaway: Key points on breakup depression

 Sadness after a breakup is generally normal, but in some cases, it can become breakup depression.
-There are strategies for coping with sadness after a breakup, such as practicing self-care, taking time to exercise, and reaching out to others for support.
+There are strategies for coping with sadness after a breakup, such as practicing self-care, exercising, and reaching out to others for support.

 Using these strategies, setting goals, and taking on new activities can prevent a serious bout of breakup depression.
 Sometimes, even when you use these methods of how to deal with depression after a breakup, your sadness may continue.